ShiyuCheng2018/ShiyuCheng2018/README.md

 ### Hi there 👋 I am Shiyu Cheng

 - 🔭 I’m currently working on MonkeyDock project at AAI.
 LLD
-- 🌱 I’m currently learning GraphQL, Typescript, IOS dev, DevOps CI/CD, & Network
+- 🌱 I’m currently learning GraphQL, Typescript, Raect Native, Electron, DevOps CI/CD, & Network
 - 💬 Ask me about anything, just try
 - 📫 How to reach me: starkeyshiyu@gmail.com
 - 😄 Pronouns: SHI-YU, or (Shy-yu, if that's easier for you)